Convert an image or resize it using macOS Shortcuts

 Complete shortcut workflow showing three connected actions: Get Selected Files in Finder, Convert File to JPEG, and Move Converted Image to Desktop

-Unfortunately I didn’t find a way to save the JPG to the current folder and replace the file selected.
-I imagine that by spending a little bit more time I can fix this, if you know how to do that, ping me @flaviocopes on Twitter 🙃 but it’s not a big deal, I can live with this.
-And if I fnd it too cumbersome, I can always re-do the workflow in Automator.
+I didn’t find a way to save the JPG to the current folder and replace the selected file.
+Not a big deal: I grab the result from the desktop.
+If it ever gets too cumbersome, I can always re-do the workflow in Automator.
 But at least I now know how to use Shortcuts.

 Here’s the shortcut to resize the image to 1200px: